Skip to main content

 FunctionDescriptionExampleOutput

-Element[index]Allows direct reference to an element's children by index.print(root[2].tag)department
+Element.item(index)Allows direct reference to an element's children by index.

 A Simple Employee Example

-Using the functions above, let's parse through an XML file and extract employee data.
+Using the functions above, let's parse through a sample XML string and extract employee data.
 We'll demonstrate how to access different elements and attributes and display them.
-Here's a simple XML string representing employee information:
+Let's iterate through the XML elements and print out the following employee details:

 <employees>